 Edge IoT analytics is more than just about operational efficiencies and scalability.
 Many business processes do not require “heavy duty” analytics and therefore the data collected, processed and analyzed on or near the edge can drive automated decisions.
 For example, a local valve can be turned off when a leak is detected.

 If latency is a concern for some businesses, then actions can be taken in real time to avoid delays between the sensor-registered event and the reaction to that event.
 This is extremely true of industrial control systems when sometimes there is no time to transmit the data to a remote cloud.
 Issues such as this can be remedied with a distributed analytics model.

 MISTY 1.0 Premium bundles Edge IoT Analytics in addition to everything in MISTY Pro.
-MISTY Premium has built in prediction/machine learning models that can applied to a set of data from sensors on a high end gateway.
+MISTY Premium has built in prediction/machine learning models that can be applied to a set of data from sensors on a high-end gateway.
 An Artificial Intelligence package will be soon added to a future version of MISTY 2.0 Premium.